paulbradshaw/MED7373-Data-Journalism/mapping/datawrapperpoints.md

 You will be asked to select which map you want to create.
 Pick an area relevant to your story.
 For example if you are mapping crime you might pick *United Kingdom » Police Force Areas*.

-Note: *United Kingdom » Constituencies (hexagons)* will allow you to create a hex tile map for an election.

 Click **Next**.

 You are now at the 'Add your data' stage.
 Click on **Click here to upload a CSV file**